 - Dongsing village: the largest community of Rukai in this part of Taiwan, the village is famous for its special harvest festival held in July.

-- Marongarong Tribe: located south of Chenggong Township, the village organizes bamboo rafting and have created the Amis Folk Center.
+- Marongarong Tribe: located south of Chenggong Township, the village organizes bamboo rafting and has created the Amis Folk Center.
 This center offers traditional music and cuisine as well as information about the Amis culture.

 - Hakka Cultural Park: built in Chishang Township to share the Hakka culture, this park offers several areas where you can learn more about the tribe.